skafos/TuriActivityClassifier/README.md

 | 748404 |           61 | climbing_upstairs |          0.770833 |         -0.2875   |        -0.0986111 |       1.32619 |      0.846659 |    -0.202502  |
 | 748405 |           61 | climbing_upstairs |          0.718056 |         -0.268056 |        -0.0555556 |       1.45875 |      0.783129 |    -0.0736093 |

-To find out more about how this data was generated, take a look at the following [link](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-To see the data being generated, take a look at this [video](https://www.youtube.com/watch?v=XOEN9W05_4A).
+- To find out more about how this data was generated, take a look at the following [link](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+- To see the data being generated, take a look at this [video](https://www.youtube.com/watch?v=XOEN9W05_4A).
+- If your app doesn't already collect motion data, check out [this app](https://itunes.apple.com/us/app/sensor-kinetics/id579040333?mt=8) that allows you to mess around with the gyroscope and accelerometer on your iPhone.

 ### To try this out:
   - Fork this repo
   - Sign up for a Skafos login